CosmosOS/Cosmos/docs/articles/user/startup.md

 </PropertyGroup>
 ```

+The constructor of your kernel runs inside `Main`, before `StartKernel()`, so the interrupt state it sees is whatever phase 3 left: do not rely on it either way.

+`Global.StartKernel()` runs once; calling it again throws `InvalidOperationException`.
+Before your kernel gets control it:

+1. Enables hardware interrupts, on both architectures (unless `CosmosEnableInterrupts` is `false`, in which case they stay masked throughout).
+2. Starts the USB hot-plug thread, which follows the USB devices plugged in and pulled out from then on.
+It needs the scheduler to switch to it: when nothing does within 50 ms, as on x64 with ACPI off where the scheduler's timer never starts, hot-plug stays off and the USB devices are the ones found at boot.
-`Global.StartKernel()` then calls `Start()` on the registered instance.
+3. Calls `Start()` on the registered instance.

 ## Sys.Kernel.Start()

 `Cosmos.Kernel.System.Kernel` is the abstract base class of every user kernel.
-Its `Start()` drives the whole lifecycle:
+Its `Start()` drives the whole lifecycle, with interrupts already enabled (unless the Interrupts switch is off):

 1. Calls `OnBoot()`, whose default implementation initializes the graphical `KernelConsole`, which is what makes `Console.WriteLine` work.
-2. Enables hardware interrupts (everything before this point ran with interrupts off), then starts the USB hot-plug thread, which needs the scheduler's timer ticking.
-3. Turns off the early-boot text renderer: up to here, the boot log you see on screen is the serial log mirrored by a minimal framebuffer writer; from now on the screen belongs to `Console` and the [Canvas](graphics.md).
+2. Turns off the early-boot text renderer: up to here, the boot log you see on screen is the serial log mirrored by a minimal framebuffer writer; from now on the screen belongs to `Console` and the [Canvas](graphics.md).
-4. Calls `BeforeRun()` once.
+3. Calls `BeforeRun()` once.
-5. Calls `Run()` in a loop until `Stop()` is called.
+4. Calls `Run()` in a loop until `Stop()` is called.
-6. Calls `AfterRun()` once.
+5. Calls `AfterRun()` once.
-7. Halts the CPU.
+6. Halts the CPU.
 There is no operating system to return to: a kernel never exits.

 ## Stopping the machine

-Step 7 above is where a kernel ends up on its own. `Power` is how you get there deliberately, and the three members differ in how far they go:
+Step 6 above is where a kernel ends up on its own. `Power` is how you get there deliberately, and the three members differ in how far they go:

 ```csharp
 using Cosmos.Kernel.System;